Skip to content

 Many children are highly active on digital platforms and mobile apps.
 This can put publishers of websites and apps in a legally sensitive position, given the requirements of the Children’s Online Privacy Protection Act (COPPA), also known as the Children’s Online Privacy Protection Rule.

-Concerns about kids’ safety are increasing, and legislators are rushing to address them, leading to new and often complex obligations for digital platforms.
+Concerns about kids’ safety are increasing, and legislators are moving quickly to address them, leading to new and often complex obligations for digital platforms.
 COPPA is a U.S. federal privacy law that protects the personal information of children under 13, requiring businesses to take proactive actions in protecting their rights and privacy.

 In this guide, we look at the requirements for COPPA compliance, along with a step-by-step guidance for implementation.